-Summer was among the first baby gear companies to go all in on video monitors.
-One of the first baby video monitors in the 90’s is pictured at right—it featured a ten-pound analog TV “parent unit” that streamed your baby’s nursery in all its black and white glory.
+One of Summer’s first baby video monitors in the 90’s is pictured at right—it featured a ten-pound analog TV “parent unit” that streamed your baby’s nursery in all its black and white glory.
 Cost: $500, in today’s dollars.

 So what do parents think of Summer’s hybrid streaming/closed baby monitors?
 Spoiler alert: it’s not pretty.
 Take a look at the reviews of Summer’s app on the iTunes or Google Play.
 Out of nearly a thousand reviews on Google Play, 570 folks gave the app a one-star rating.
 Basically, the app that allows online streaming either doesn’t work, isn’t reliable, won’t load—or all of the above.

 This seems to be a trend with baby gear monitor makers—they may know the hardware (camera, parent units), but when it comes to apps, software and online streaming, not so much.
 We’re not sure who Summer is hiring to do their app coding, but they need serious help.

 What about Summer’s non-streaming monitors like the Wide View or Panorama?
 In recent years, reader feedback on Summer monitors has turned largely negative.